Value-added dairy products boost retailers' bottom lines and shoppers' choices.

-Due to hit retail dairy cases in March, Elli Quark is a fresh German-style cheese made with cows' milk and similar to cottage cheese, only smoother, creamier and with a milder taste profile.
+Due to hit retail dairy cases this month, Elli Quark is a fresh German-style cheese made with cows' milk and similar to cottage cheese, only smoother, creamier and with a milder taste profile.
 According to Preya Patel Bhakta, founder of Irvine, Calif.-based Elli, the product is an "all-natural, nutrient-dense source of protein and calcium, without the added sodium found in cottage cheese or the high sugar content of flavored yogurts."

 Since the cottage cheese category "in particular is a segment that hasn't seen innovation in quite some time," a key part of Elli's strategy is the fresh new look of the offering, Bhakta observes.
 "We believe the packaging is very important as a means to promote the product and to stand out from the other dairy products on store shelves," she says.
 "Elli's packaging is clean, simple and eye-catching, which makes it unique.
-Additionally, the packaging clearly shares the product's health benefits on the front, such as its low-calorie, nonfat and high-protein content, which will be a big selling point for consumers."
+Additionally, the packaging clearly shares the product's health benefits on the front, such as its low-calorie, low-fat and high-protein content, which will be a big selling point for consumers."

 Bhakta, who founded the brand last year because she "could not find dairy options available with the value, taste and texture I was seeking," feels that this gap in the marketplace "puts Elli in a unique position to become a successful dairy product for supermarkets, and a desirable option for consumers.
 [The line's five varieties] will result in increased store profit due to repeat purchase of the multiple SKUs."